Oschm/WarGame/README.md

 ## heroku deployment
 Important steps and code:
 During Deployment build function in package.json in root is called.
 Express servers app in client/dist folder so vue app has to be built during deployment
+After Deployment check if in Heroku has config var for MONGO_URL and set it to your mong instance